wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-role-based-permissions/includes/role-groups.md

 - *CustomRecipientWriteScope* specifies the existing custom recipient write scope to apply to the role group.
 You can see the available custom recipient write scopes by using the **Get-ManagementScope** cmdlet.

 ## Copy existing role groups
-You can use an existing role group as that starting point for a new role group, and then add or remove roles as necessary.
+You can use an existing role group as the starting point for a new role group, and then add or remove roles as necessary.

 ### Copy a role group by using the Exchange admin center